pombreda/lepl/doc-src/manual/intro-1.rst

   >>> add.parse('12+30')
   ['12', '+', '30']

-In LEPL all that is necessary to join matchers together is ``&``.
+In Lepl all that is necessary to join matchers together is ``&``.
 This is shorthand for::

   >>> add = And(SignedFloat(), Literal('+'), SignedFloat())